The Wild Angels: Reception and legacy

+It opened the Venice Film Festival in 1966 and was received with "astonishment and moral disapproval".
+In a 2009 interview, Corman told Mick Garris that the US State Department tried to prevent the film from being shown in Venice on the grounds that it "did not show America the way it is", but the film was shown there anyway.
+The film holds a 63% "Fresh" rating on Rotten Tomatoes based on 19 reviews.

 Motion Picture Exhibitor wrote, "Much of what goes on here is revolting and repulsive, and ordinary filmgoers will probably react along those lines.
 On the other hand, there may be some teenagers who will clasp this release to their restive bosoms and proclaim this as their "in" or "protest" symbol.
 For them, it may become the film to see.
 The reaction could be quite raucous...
 Word-of-mouth it will certainly engender, but whether good or bad depends upon the outlook and the taste of individuals attending.

 Bosley Crowther of The New York Times wrote, "This is the brutal little picture about a California motorcycle gang and its violent depredations...
 It is an embarrassment all right—a vicious account of the boozing, fighting, "pot"-smoking, vandalizing and raping done by a gang of "sickle riders" who are obviously drawn to represent the swastika-wearing Hell's Angels, one of several disreputable gangs on the West Coast.
 And despite an implausible ending and some rather amateurish acting by Peter Fonda and Nancy Sinatra in the leading roles, it gives a pretty good picture of what these militant motorcycle-cult gangs are."